Mc-Zen/quill/README.md

 ## Contribution

-If you spot an issue or have a suggestion, you are invited to [post it](https://github.com/Mc-Zen/quill/issues) or to contribute.
+If you spot an issue or have a suggestion, you are invited to [post it](https://github.com/Mc-Zen/quill/issues) or to contribute to this package.
 In [architecture.md](docs/architecture.md), you can also find a description of the algorithm that forms the base of `quantum-circuit()`.

 ## Tests
 This package uses [typst-test](https://github.com/tingerrr/typst-test/) for running [tests](tests/).

 ## Changelog

+### v0.6.0
+- Improved support for Tequila: controlled-gates can now take additional styling parameters.
+- ⚠️ Removed `targX`: use `swap(0)` instead.
+- Fixed `stroke` for the plain `gate` command.
+- Big documentation update.

 ### v0.5.0
 - Added support for multi-controlled gates with Tequila.
 - Switched to using `context` instead of the now deprecated `style()` for measurement.